-NIO's second-gen battery swap station begins final testing, deployment expected to begin in April
+NIO's 2nd-gen battery swap station begins final testing, deployment expected to begin in April

 Chinese EV maker NIO's second-generation battery swap station has completed validation and has begun critical pre-deployment testing, with formal deployment set to begin in April, according to Auto Home.

 William Li, founder, chairman, and CEO of NIO, and the company's president Qin Lihong were on site for the testing, proving the importance the company places on the next-generation battery swap station.

 In January this year, NIO released its second-generation battery swap station, which optimized the battery swap process by eliminating the lift step required by the first-generation station, allowing for faster battery swaps.